 Does your Christmas Cactus Flower each Year?

-I have neglected mine, replanted mine, dried them out and more but I still seem to be able to get mine to come back year after year but making sure that I follow these tips at the right time.
+I have neglected my Christmas cactus, replanted it, dried it out and more but I still seem to be able to get mine to come back year after year by making sure that I follow these tips at the right time.

 Here are some tips to remember to get your Christmas cactus blooming each year.

 - The Christmas cactus needs short days and cool night temperatures to bloom well.

 - High humidity, bright light and slightly moist soil are also essential.